The client: TalkTalk

 Delivering bespoke professional skills

-TalkTalk’s OSS team partnered with QA to create a bespoke professional pathway specific to the business’s requirements and deliver it through one of QA’s world-class academies in Manchester.
-QA's London Academy is Europe’s largest corporate tech training centre, reflecting the organisation’s confidence in both Britain and its booming tech sector.
+TalkTalk’s OSS team partnered with QA to create a bespoke professional pathway specific to the business’s requirements and deliver it through one of QA’s world-class training centres in Manchester.
+QA's London Internal House training centre is Europe’s largest corporate tech training centre, reflecting the organisation’s confidence in both Britain and its booming tech sector.

-Representatives from TalkTalk were invited to assess and interview candidates before they started at the Academy to ensure they were a good ‘fit’ and tailored to the client, as well as being aligned with TalkTalk’s specific tools and approaches, technologies and ways of working.
+Representatives from TalkTalk were invited to assess and interview candidates before they started on the QA Talent programme to ensure they were a good ‘fit’ and tailored to the client, as well as being aligned with TalkTalk’s specific tools and approaches, technologies and ways of working.

 Why partner with QA?